fernand0aguilar/obsidian/notes/Carreer/CRC/CRC Model.md

 CRC, when you keep doing this you begin to see the commonality in things and thing which can be combined in one structure,

-the natural progression of things will lead you to the proper [[Design]] if you just CRC it.
+the natural progression of things will lead you to the proper if you just CRC it.

 Well, I just want you to see what CRC leads to, when you find yourself doing the same thing over and over, it behooves you to find a way to reuse all that work, which naturally leads you to build a framework which I did which took over 1 year to complete.